Employment Application*WE ARE CURRENTLY HIRING

 *Open availability, including evenings, weekends, and some holidays is required.*

 Part-time position: Hours will vary, but includes nights, weekends, holidays and a minimum availability of 4 days per week and 2 weekends per month (Friday, Saturday, and Sunday).

 To apply: Scroll to the bottom to download the application or stop down at the animal shelter to get a paper copy.

 General Job Description

-The Animal Caregiver/Adoption Counselor’s general responsibility is to help provide shelter animals with their physical needs of water, food, a clean and healthy environment, attending to simple medical needs and treatments and responding in a timely fashion to requests made by the director.
+The Animal Caregiver/Adoption Counselor’s general responsibility is to help provide shelter animals with their physical needs of water, food, a clean and healthy environment, attending to simple medical needs and treatments and responding in a timely fashion to requests made by the shelter manager.
 The Animal Caregiver/Adoption Counselor also deals with the public in facilitating communications and good rapport for the Shelter and its animals.
 They will provide compassionate care for the animals at the Shelter.
 As a Counselor the individual will adopt out animals, handle animal claims or the surrender of animals following the procedures and policies at outlined in the DCHS handbook and shelter Policies and Procedures.

 - Clean and disinfect kennels, cages and outdoor runs daily.